Paul Dennett: Career

 Dennett joined the Labour Party in 2007.
 He was elected the Mayor of Salford on 5 May 2016, succeeding Ian Stewart also of the Labour Party, and was re-elected in 2021.

-As the Mayor of Salford he is also a member of the Greater Manchester Combined Authority, is the GMCA's portfolio lead for Healthy Lives and Homelessness, and, since December 2021, is the Deputy Mayor of Greater Manchester.
+As the Mayor of Salford he is also a member of the Greater Manchester Combined Authority.
+He is the GMCA's portfolio lead for Healthy Lives and Homelessness, and since December 2021 is the Deputy Mayor of Greater Manchester.
+He served as acting Mayor of Greater Manchester from 19 June 2026 following Andy Burnham's election as MP for Makerfield, until Burnham's permanent successor Bev Craig was sworn in on 3 August 2026.

 Dennett was formerly a local councillor for the Langworthy ward in Salford, and is a member of the Unite and UCU trade unions.